jwhitham/HeadlessDoom/BUGS.md

 WAD file, so there is no overflow here, but the value 8 is misleading, and it is preferable to use `[]` to signify that the array size is unknown.

+# DSB-32 - use of floating point division

+The Linux Doom source code released in 1997 contains a fixed-point division function (`FixedDiv2`) which is implemented using floating-point division.
+This appears to have been done for portability reasons, but it has an impact on performance, especially on platforms without an FPU.
+In MS-DOS the same function was implemented in assembly code and used the `idivl` instruction for 64-bit/32-bit integer division.
+I have replaced the floating-point division with C code for 64-bit/64-bit integer division, as this is closer to the original MS-DOS code.

+Note that Headless Doom 1.10 also used 64-bit/64-bit integer division.
+This change was lost in version 1.11 after the original Linux Doom source code was reintegrated, but then restored in 1.12.